alexpetralia/boston_events_advisor/README.md

 4. python3 manage.py runserver (runs the webpage)
 5. celery -A scraper worker -l info -B (runs the beat task in the background)

-# Next Steps
+# Next steps

-1. pandas/sklearn classification analysis
+1. Flask app
-2. Flask app
+2. pandas/sklearn classification analysis

 # To do